Tuesday, February 28, 2012

 Producer (Uncredited)/Director - David Lean

-Screenplay - Robert Bolt & Michael Wilson
+Screenplay - Robert Bolt and Michael Wilson

 Producers - Sam Spiegel, Jim Painten